varnishcache/varnish-cache/doc/sphinx/phk/barriers.rst

 trust the Operator role, that is a pure one-way relationship.

-(Trick:  If the Child process us run under user "nobody", you can allow marginally trusted operations personel access to the "nobody" account (for instance using .ssh/authorized_keys2), and they will be able to kill the Child process, prompting the Manager process to restart it again with the same parameters and settings.)
+(Trick:  If the Child process us run under user "nobody", you can allow marginally trusted operations personnel access to the "nobody" account (for instance using .ssh/authorized_keys2), and they will be able to kill the Child process, prompting the Manager process to restart it again with the same parameters and settings.)